What Happens to Debt When you Die?

 In the case of joint debts, the responsibility for the outstanding amount will depend on the circumstances.
 For joint debts such as bank loans and joint overdrafts, the survivor will inherit responsibility for the entire debt.

-However, joint mortgages and other secured loans on property that was co-owned as tenants in common (ie each owning a distinct share), the estate may be responsible for the deceased’s proportion of the outstanding mortgage.
-It would very much depend upon the terms of the loan and we can help with reviewing the necessary paperwork to determine this.
+However, joint loans such as mortgages and other secured loans on property that was co-owned as tenants in common (ie each owning a distinct share), the estate may be responsible for the deceased’s proportion of the outstanding mortgage.
+It would very much depend upon the mortgage lenders’ terms.
+We can help with reviewing the necessary paperwork to determine this.

 Is the executor of the estate responsible for debt?